A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Future Directions

 \subsection{Temporal Relation Extraction}

 Temporal RE aims to identify relations between entities subject to temporal constraints, enhancing the applicability of RE systems in complex reasoning.
-Figure~\ref{fig:future_directions}(b) \cite{vashishtha2019fine} utilize a timeline to show the fine-grained (real-valued) temporal relations implicated in the text, which maps the temporal relations and event duration to real-valued scales.
-There are two mainstreams dedicated to temporal RE: dealing with relations between event and time expression \cite{tan2021extracting} and extracting relations between entities at a given time spot by temporal reasoning \cite{yan2019relation}.
-Although previous studies have attempted to address this issue by generating patterns for time-variant relations, there are still many challenges to be addressed, including (i) the complex dependencies between entities, relations, and conditions; (ii) the difficulty of handling conditions in many different forms in free text; and (iii) the lack of well-annotated data.
+As shown in Figure~\ref{fig }(b) \cite{vashishtha2019fine}, a timeline illustrates the fine-grained (real-valued) temporal relations implicated in the text, mapping the temporal relations and event durations to real-valued scales.
+There are two mainstream approaches dedicated to temporal RE: dealing with relations between events and time expressions \cite{tan2021extracting} and extracting relations between entities at a given time spot through temporal reasoning \cite{yan2019relation}.
+Although previous studies have attempted to address this issue by generating patterns for time-variant relations, many challenges remain, including (i) the complex dependencies between entities, relations, and conditions; (ii) the difficulty of handling conditions in various forms in free text; and (iii) the lack of well-annotated data.
 Therefore, a general framework is needed to formalize the conditional dimensions.